Submitted by the Skirball Museum

-To register for the lecture or to learn more about public programs, please contact the Skirball Museum, Autumn Wheeler at HUC or visit the Skirball Exhibitions page to register online.
+Additional public programs include Baskind’s lecture on Wednesday, May 31 and Coffee and Conversation with curatorial consultant Abby Schwartz on Tuesday, July 11.
+To register for the opening or to learn more about public programs, please contact the Skirball Museum, Autumn Wheeler, or go to the Skirball Museum website.